statechannels/statechannels/packages/server-wallet/docs/index.md

 ### Approval

-Approval of an objective requires all channels in its scope to be known to the wallet (i.e.) in it's store.

 Approval will be _automatic_ if the objective is spawned via 1.
 Otherwise, if it is spawned via 2, the app will be notified of a new objective and invited to approve it.

 To approve an objective is to transfer ownership of those channels to the objective for the lifetime of the objective or until another more important objective is approved that takes ownership.
 This means that updates cannot be made to a channel in the scope of an approved objective that is still alive.
 This includes updates by any other objectives as well as explicit updates from the app.

+Approval of an objective requires all channels in its scope to be known to the wallet (i.e.) in it's store.

+### Rejection

+TODO

 ### Cranking

 Aproved Objectives are _cranked_.
 This means that when certain events happen, the wallet attempts to make progress toward the Objective goal.
 It does this by reading relevant, scoped data from the database, deciding on an action to take (signing a state or a transaction) and then committing the result.

+(Here, committing means: reinserting into or patching the database; broadcasting states; broadcasting transactions; responding to the API request; emitting an event.)

 In practice, a _cranker_ is a function that accepts a store and a _response_ object.
 It starts a database transaction; reads from the store; decides whether to write to the database; writes to the database; mutates the response and then finishes the transaction.

-(Here, committing means: reinserting into or patching the database; broadcasting states; broadcasting transactions; responding to the API request; emitting an event.
-Broadcasting a state is achieved by sending it to The App, e.g. by including it in the API response.
-The App will deliver a message to counterparties with the new state.).

 An objective will often be blocked on, or waiting for, external events.
 The wallet will track the length of time an objective is blocked, and expose this information to the app.
 This allosw the app to choose to spawn a new objective to displace the stalled one.
 For example, a `SubmitChallenege` objective might displace a `CloseChannel` objective.